Olszowa, Łódź Voivodeship

-Olszowa is a village in the administrative district of Gmina Ujazd, within Tomaszów Mazowiecki County, Łódź Voivodeship, in central Poland.
-It lies approximately 5 km west of Ujazd, 14 km north-west of Tomaszów Mazowiecki, and 35 km south-east of the regional capital Łódź.
+Olszowa is a village in the administrative district of Gmina Ujazd, within Tomaszów County, Łódź Voivodeship, in central Poland.

 A small creek of Pańkówka (later called Bielina) flows through Olszowa.

 History

 The first written note of Olszowa comes from a document of archbishop Zbylut in 1379.

 In 1406 Ścibor Bielina of Wola Drzazgowa bought Olszowa from Klemens of Wykno for 30 pieces of silver (grzywna). Ścibor had three sons Michał, Wacław and Wojciech.
 They all were noted in 1420–1421 as owners of Olszowa.
 In 1924 king Jagiełło allowed the three brothers to transfer Olszowa to ius sredense.

 Olszowa is also mentioned in 1429 when bishop Wojciech Jastrzębiec (on 5 September 1429 in Mnichowiec near Skierniewice) separated villages Olszowa and Popielawy from the parish of Małcz and on their basis and Ujazd, which newly obtained town rights (on 15 May 1428), created a new parish of Ujazd.

 In ca. 1445 Jan of Gutków (coat of arms Prus II) married Dorota a daughter of Wojciech Bielina and became an owner of shares in Olszowa belonging to the Bielina's.
 Besides little is known about Olszowa in the medieval period.
 In a court record of Brzeziny district one can read that in 1471 Stanisław of Gutków and Olszowa was sentenced to reimburse Piotr the citizen of Ujazd with 43 grzywna, the value of cattle, horses, sown seeds and other things.
 In 1488–1498 Marcin, a citizen of Ujazd, sued Wojciech of Olszowa and Gutków for compensation for his father's death of which Jakub Skórka a peasant of Olszowa was responsible.
 In that period the owners of Olszowa begun using the name Olszowski.